harshitgaur6155/harshitgaur6155/README.md

 ### Hi there 👋, I'm Harshit Gaur

-- :school: I’m currently pursuing my Masters in Analytics at Northeastern University based in Boston, Massachusetts in the United States.
-The concentration track for my majors is in Machine Learning and Artificial Intelligence.
+- :school: I recently graduated with my Master's degree, majoring in Data Analytics and Machine Learning, from Northeastern University based in Boston, Massachusetts in the United States.
 - 🌱 I’m currently learning the field of deep learning using Fastai along with my major subjects of data analytics and data science.
-- :computer: I have around 4 years of professional experience as a Software Engineer and an Analyst before my masters.
+- :computer: I have around 4 years of professional experience as a Software Engineer and a Data Scientist before my masters.
 - :mortar_board: I graduated as a Bachelor of Technology majoring in Information Technology from Guru Gobind Singh Indraprastha University, India.
 - 💬 Ask me about anything you would like to know from me.
 We will surely have our conversation!
 - 📫 How to reach me: harshit.gaur6155@gmail.com